Daphne Ceeney: 1968 Summer Paralympics

 At the 1968 Tel Aviv Games, she won a silver medal in the Women's 50 m Freestyle class 5 (cauda equina) event and two bronze medals in the Women's 60 m Wheelchair C and Women's Pentathlon special class events.
 She retired from Paralympic competition in 1968.
 Hilton retired from Paralympic sport with a total of 14 medals which was a record not passed by any Australian Paralympic athlete until 2000.

 2002 World Wheelchair Games

 In the 1990s, Ceeney came out of retirement and took up lawn bowls in the hope of gaining selection for the 2000 Sydney Paralympics.
 The sport was taken off the program after the 1996 Atlanta Paralympics but Ceeney went on to compete at the 2002 World Wheelchair Games winning a silver in the singles and bronze medal in the pairs and this took place 42 years after her first international sporting success.
 She retired from lawn bowls in that year.

 Recognition

 In 2012, Hilton was one of 31 individuals invited to be an ambassador for the 50 year celebrations of Wheelchair Sports NSW.
 Hilton was inducted into the New South Wales Hall of Champions in November 2014.
 In December 2016, she was posthumously inducted into the Australian Paralympic Hall of Fame.
+A tunnel boring machine used in New South Wales is named after her.